Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 ---

-# Phase 5 — Trading Modules (Removed)
+# Phase 5 — Model Integration Interfaces

-**Note:** Trading integration modules have been removed from the core repository.
+**Status:** Planned

+**Focus:** Standard interfaces for integrating trained models with external systems and applications.
 The system focuses on ML research infrastructure and model training.
-Trained models can be integrated with external trading systems through standard interfaces.

 ---